 The Doctor of the Science of Law (J.S.D.) degree program at Cornell Law School is designed for students who hold a first degree in law as well as an LL.M. (or its equivalent) who want to pursue an academic career.
-By earning a J.S.D., students conduct original research into specific legal topics of individual interest.
+While earning a J.S.D., students conduct original research into specific legal topics of individual interest.

 The J.S.D. program at Cornell Law is an exceptional opportunity for students to deepen their understanding of American domestic law, international law, and comparative law, particularly in areas in which Cornell's faculty is world renowned.

 As a J.S.D. student, you will be integrated into the academic life of the Law School and have the option of attending the weekly faculty speakers' series and other academic events.
-You will also be encouraged to participate in the annual Inter-University Graduate Student Conference.

 Applications to the J.S.D. program are welcomed from applicants who have completed LL.M.-level work.
 Except in unusual circumstances, however, students are admitted to the J.S.D. program only after earning an LL.M. degree at Cornell Law School, in which they must have received all honor and high honor grades.